Volunteers - We Need You!

 We always have a need for volunteers.
 We have a broad range of opportunities, only a fraction of which are listed here.
 Click here to download the PDF "LCMM Volunteer Opportunities 2015-2016" with more detail.

-- Interpret history and skills on board the replica gunboat Philadelphia, in our Blacksmith Shop, on board the Philadelphia, and in our exhibits
+- Interpret history and skills on board the replica gunboat Philadelphia, in our Blacksmith Shop, and in our exhibits.

-- Help to maintain, restore, and document the small boats, canoes, and kayaks in our collection of regional watercraft
+- Help maintain, restore, and document the small boats, canoes, and kayaks in our collection of regional watercraft.

-- Helping with admissions, parking, visitor services, and site preparation for special events
+- Help with admissions, parking, visitor services, and site preparation for special events.

-- Performing specialized professional skills in fields such as construction, technology, public relations, human resources, and Web site design.
+- Perform specialized professional skills in fields such as construction, technology, public relations, human resources, and website design.